operand/agency/docs/README.md

 Looking at `ChattyAI`'s source code, you'll see that it is a subclass of `Agent`, and that it exposes a single action called `say`.

-The `say` action is defined as a method on the `ChattyAI` class, using the following signature:
+The following is a typical action method implementation taken from `ChattyAI`.

 ```python
 def _action__say(self, content: str):